sphinx-doc/sphinx/doc/theming.rst

 .. note::

    This document provides information about creating your own theme.
-If you simply wish to use a pre-existing HTML themes, refer to :doc:`/usage/theming`.
+If you simply wish to use a pre-existing HTML themes, refer to :ref:`html-themes`.

 Sphinx supports changing the appearance of its HTML output via *themes*.
 A theme is a collection of HTML templates, stylesheet(s) and other static files.